Sanganu/markdownfilecreator/OUTPUTREADME.md

 ##### ABOUT THE AUTHOR

-GITHUB Profile: scodingjs
+GITHUB Profile: Sanganu

-Email on Github Profile: <null>
+Email on Github Profile: < null >

-Following: 6
+Following: 1

-Followers: 3
+Followers: 0

-Public repo: 7
+Public repo: 41